Which place is cheaper, Beijing or Bangkok?

 When comparing the travel costs between Bangkok and Beijing, we can see that Beijing is more expensive.
 However, the two cities are actually relatively comparable in price, as the difference is somewhat minimal.
 Generally, this means that you could travel with generally the same travel style and level of luxury in each place.
 Since both cities are in Asia, it's no surprise that their costs are relatively close, as many destinations here have somewhat similar travel prices overall.

-Beijing has a temperate climate with four distinct seasons, but Bangkok experiences a tropical climate with fairly warm weather most of the year.
+Beijing has a temperate climate with four distinct seasons, but Bangkok experiences a warm climate with fairly sunny weather most of the year.

 In July, Bangkok is generally around the same temperature as Beijing.
-Temperatures in Bangkok average around 29°C (84°F), and Beijing stays around 27°C (80°F).
+Daily temperatures in Bangkok average around 29°C (84°F), and Beijing fluctuates around 27°C (80°F).

 It's quite sunny in Beijing.
 Bangkok usually receives less sunshine than Beijing during summer.
-At this time of the year, Bangkok gets 176 hours of sunny skies, while Beijing receives 224 hours of full sun.
+Bangkok gets 176 hours of sunny skies, while Beijing receives 224 hours of full sun in the summer.

 It rains a lot this time of the year in Beijing.
 It's quite rainy in Bangkok.
 In July, Bangkok usually receives less rain than Beijing.
-At this time of the year, Bangkok gets 155 mm (6.1 in) of rain, while Beijing receives 176 mm (6.9 in) of rain.
+Bangkok gets 155 mm (6.1 in) of rain, while Beijing receives 176 mm (6.9 in) of rain each month for the summer.

 Both Beijing and Bangkok during the autumn are popular places to visit.
-The warm tropical climate attracts visitors to Bangkok throughout the year.
+Plenty of visitors come to Bangkok because of the warm climate and sunshine that lasts throughout the year.
 Also, many travelers come to Beijing for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Bangkok is much warmer than Beijing in the autumn.
-The temperature in Bangkok is usually 28°C (83°F) in October, and Beijing stays around 14°C (56°F).
+The daily temperature in Bangkok averages around 28°C (83°F) in October, and Beijing fluctuates around 14°C (56°F).

 In Beijing, it's very sunny this time of the year.
 It's quite sunny in Bangkok.
 In the autumn, Bangkok often gets less sunshine than Beijing.
 Bangkok gets 206 hours of sunny skies this time of year, while Beijing receives 227 hours of full sun.